openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 178: Method of calculating the active power

 Method of calculating the active power
-This parameter defines how to calculate active power.
-It is useful in a case of 2-wire connection with light sources other than resistive.
+<p&gtThis parameter defines how to calculate active power.
+It is useful in a case of 2-wire connection with light sources other than resistive.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 0</p&gt <p&gtAvailable values:</p&gt <p&gt0 – measurement based on the standard algorithm</p&gt <p&gt1 – approximation based on the calibration data</p&gt <p&gt2 – approximation based on the control angle</p&gt

-Parameter size: 1B

-Default value: 0

-Available values:

-0 – measurement based on the standard algorithm

-1 – approximation based on the calibration data

-2 – approximation based on the control angle
 The following option values may be configured -:

 | Value  | Description |